Microcar

-Microcar is a term often used for the smallest size of cars, with three or four wheels and often an engine smaller than 700 cc.
+Microcar is a term often used for the smallest size of cars, with three or four wheels and typically with an engine smaller than 700 cc.
 Specific types of microcars include bubble cars, cycle cars, invacar, quadricycles and voiturettes.
-Microcars are often covered by separate regulations to normal cars, having relaxed requirements for registration and licensing.
+Microcars are often covered by separate regulations from normal cars, having relaxed requirements for registration and licensing.

 Predecessors

 Voiturette is a term used by some small cars and tricycles manufactured from 1895 to 1910.

 Cyclecars are a type of small, lightweight and inexpensive car manufactured mainly between 1910 and the late 1920s.

-Europe 1940-1970: Microcars
+Europe 1940–1970: Microcars

 The first cars to be described as microcars (earlier equivalents were called voiturettes or cyclecars) were built in the United Kingdom and Germany following World War II, and remained popular until the 1960s.
 They were originally called minicars, but later became known as microcars.

 France also produced large numbers of similar tiny vehicles called voiturettes, but they were rarely sold abroad.